Bayesian Algorithmic Mechanism Design: Reduction: Black-Box Model

 \subsubsection{Discretization}

 A key step in our reduction will be in discretizing the allocation rules of the algorithm.
-This is needed for two reasons:

-\begin{itemize} \item We need to estimate the allocation rule and so we need to pick a polynomial number of points on it to estimate.
-(This is the focus of the next step.) \item Our resulting allocation will be almost monotone.
-By discretizing we will end up with a polynomial number of points in which it is non-monotone and we will know exactly where these points are.
-(In a subsequent step, a convex combination of the sampled algorithm with a blatantly monotone one will fix the non-monotonicities.) \end{itemize}
+This reduces the problem of estimating an allocation rule to estimating its value at a polynomial number of points.
+Moreover, our resulting allocation will not necessarily be monotone, but there will be only a polynomial number of points at which it can be non-monotone; we will use this to our advantage when fixing non-monotonicities in Section \ref{sec:black-box-bic}.

-We say that an algorithm is \emph{$k$-piece piecewise constant} if for each $i$ there is a partition of valuation space into at most $k$ intervals such that the allocation rule for agent $i$ is constant on each interval.
-Our discretization procedure, which converts any algorithm into a piecewise constant algorithm, is the following.
+\begin{definition}[Piecewise constant] An algorithm is \emph{$k$-piece piecewise constant} if for each $i$ there is a partition of valuation space into at most $k$ intervals such that the allocation rule for agent $i$ is constant on each interval. \end{definition}